It looks like Harriet Tubman is throwing up the 'Wakanda Forever' sign on this new debit card. The bank says she's not - KTVZ

 The bank decided to release the card in response to the Treasury Department announcing last year it would indefinitely delay placement of Tubman on the $20 bill, Williams said.

 “She risked her life.
-There couldn’t have been a Martin Luther King (Jr.) or a Malcom X, we had to be free first.
+There couldn’t have been a Martin Luther King (Jr.) or a Malcolm X, we had to be free first.
 We have to go back to Harriet Tubman,” Parker said.

 The card also comes during the 150th anniversary of the 15th Amendment, which gave black men the right to vote, and the 100th anniversary of the 19th Amendment that gave black women the right to vote, Williams said.